batul02/Leaf_Disease_Detection/README.md

 - The implementation of this project involved several key steps, including data preparation, data augmentation, image preprocessing, feature extraction, model architecture and transfer learning, model training, and evaluation.
 We utilized the FastAPI framework to create a web API endpoint for leaf disease prediction, making the system accessible to users.

 - Through this project, we demonstrated the effectiveness of combining digital image processing and deep learning for leaf disease classification.
 The system can assist farmers, agricultural experts, and researchers in early disease detection, enabling timely interventions and improved crop management.

+- For future work, we can explore more advanced feature extraction techniques, experiment with different pre-trained models, and incorporate additional data sources to enhance the system's performance and robustness.
+Continuous improvement and testing with diverse datasets will further refine the system's accuracy and adaptability to different leaf diseases.